Camí de Ronda: hiking along Costa Brava from Palamós to Llafranc

 From Palamós to Calella de Palafrugell

-Now, the scenery was absolutely breathtaking and well worth it!
+The scenery was absolutely breathtaking and well worth it!
 Every exhausting session of continuous climbing was rewarded with amazing views and some adrenaline at the thought of being so high above the blue sea.
-And a bit of annoyance at all these boats freely roaming around the coast and stopping in whatever cove they felt like.
+And a bit of envy at all these boats freely roaming around the coast and stopping in whatever cove they felt like.

 From Calella de Palafrugell to Llafranc and back to Palafrugell